newrelic/newrelic-php-agent/docs/development.md

 # Development

 Here are some instructions for building the New Relic PHP agent yourself.
+Try it!

 ## Requirements